niklasramo/popo.js/README.md

     // The arguments passed into this function contain all the data
     // that is used for the position calculations.
 You can manipulate
     // the final positioning inside this function if you want, just
-    // get target.position.left and target.position.right and modify
+    // get target.position.left and target.position.top and modify
     // their values as you wish.

     // The arguments data API